 Estimate your rate bill

 It does not include any reductions for rate reliefs, exemptions, exclusions or emergency measures introduced to assist those impacted by COVID-19.
-See COVID-19: Rates support for businesses for further details.
+See help available for business rates for further details.

 Rates in respect of non-domestic properties eg businesses and offices are based on the rental value of your property.

 To calculate your rate bill, firstly you need to know the NAV-based valuation of your non-domestic property to input into the rates calculator.